Paul Frederick de Quincey: New Zealand

-Colonel de Quincey arrived in that colony in May 1861, served there for a time, commanded the 1st Company Transport Corps, and then rejoined his regiment; but seeing no prospect of returning to India without sacrificing his position, sold out, and turned his attention to farming, with the unsatisfactory results usually experienced by military men.
+Colonel de Quincey arrived in New Zealand on 13 May 1861, where he commanded the 1st Company Transport Corps, and then rejoined his regiment; but seeing no prospect of returning to India without sacrificing his position, sold out, and turned his attention to farming, with the unsatisfactory results usually experienced by military men.

+On 7 January 1862, de Quincey purchased 202 acre of land at Pakuranga, Auckland, and constructed a five-bedroom house in the same year. de Quincey planned to retire as a farmer in Pakuranga.
+In 1874, the first hares liberated by the Pakuranga Hunt Club were released on his farm.

 In 1863, the war in the Waikato breaking out, and the Auckland Militia being called out for active service, he was appointed to the command of the left wing of the 3rd Battalion Artillery, with a captain's commission and without pay, and embodied it on those terms.
 Major-General Galloway, under whom he had served in India, on being appointed to the command of the colonial forces selected Captain de Quincey as his military secretary, to which appointment he was gazetted with the rank of major, and soon afterwards he was gazetted to a lieutenant-colonelcy.
 On General Galloway leaving the colony in 1864, he was succeeded in the command by Colonel Haultain, Lieut.-Col. de Quincey continuing as military secretary.

 Since the Waikato war in the Auckland Province finished in 1864, he lived principally in the country.
 For a time, he was acting coroner in Howick.

+De Quincey entered politics in 1865, becoming a member of the Auckland Provincial Council until 1869.
+Additionally, De Quincey represented the Pensioner Settlements electorate in Parliament from to 1867, when he resigned.
+In 1889, he was appointed as Serjeant-at-Arms of the House of Representatives by the Speaker.
+He held this role until his death and was succeeded by William Fraser.

+De Quincey became a Justice of the peace in 1880, and sat on the bench of the Howick Courthouse.